m666m/okLetsgo/time_t.md

 pandas captures 4 general time related concepts:

-Date times: A specific date and time with timezone support.
+1.Date times: A specific date and time with timezone support.
 Similar to datetime.datetime from the standard library.

-Time deltas: An absolute time duration.
+2.Time deltas: An absolute time duration.
 Similar to datetime.timedelta from the standard library.

-Time spans: A span of time defined by a point in time and its associated frequency.
+3.Time spans: A span of time defined by a point in time and its associated frequency.

-Date offsets: A relative time duration that respects calendar arithmetic.
+4.Date offsets: A relative time duration that respects calendar arithmetic.
 Similar to dateutil.relativedelta.relativedelta from the dateutil package.

     Concept         Scalar Class    Array Class     pandas Data Type        Primary Creation Method
     -------------------------------------------------------------------------------------------------